Difference Between SIP and Mutual Fund Explained

 SIP vs Lump Sum: How SIP Fits into Mutual Fund Investing

 Both SIP and lump sum are ways to invest in mutual funds.
-A lump sum invests a larger amount at one point in time.
-SIP invests smaller amounts over many dates.
+A lump sum invests a larger amount at one point in time, making it suitable when you have surplus funds and want to invest at once.
+However, the suitability of a lump sum investment depends on market conditions, your investment horizon, and risk tolerance.
+SIP invests smaller amounts over many dates, which can help average out the effects of market volatility and reduce the risk of poor market timing.
 SIP can feel more practical for salaried investors and for investors who prefer not to depend on a single market entry level.
-AMFI frames SIP as periodic investing instead of a lump sum.
+AMFI frames SIP as periodic investing instead of a lump sum, reinforcing how disciplined contributions harness the power of compounding in mutual fund investments.

 The difference between SIP and lump sum is: